Here's what you need to do when the challenges of working from home threaten your sanity

 10 solutions to counteract the pain of isolation and solitude

 Adjusting to remote working isn’t necessarily straightforward.
 In fact, you may have noticed several unexpected challenges arising from working from home that have cropped up over the last few months.
+These new challenges facing remote workers are in addition to the ways mundane administrative work can wear you down.
 Some of the greatest challenges of working from home are caused by assaults on our mental health.

 Today all of us, regardless of our roles, are under increasing amounts of stress and distress in our everyday lives.
 Some of this is “in your face.”
 But much more comes from subtle or hidden pressures to perform or conform.
 And the current situation adds additional pressure.
 This “new normal” may not be something to embrace and its effects on your mental, physical and emotional health can be insidious and cause long-term damage.